damodarh/graphql-react/README.md

 11. Loading and error handling using GraphQL provided configuration

-#To install packages, execute the command npm run install-dep.
+#To install packages, execute the command `npm run install-dep`.
 This will install all the required dependencies.

-#To start the application, clone the repository and execute the command npm run dev.
+#To start the application, clone the repository and execute the command `npm run dev`.
 That should start both, the server and client.